-When you perceive, by watching and listening, you let the events make an impression upon you as being the spirit.
-As a result, a light image, an image of experience, is formed in yourself as the spirit, so that you become aware of your experiences.
-Because you incorporate the outside world into yourself, you get an idea of it.
+When you observe, you let the events make an impression upon you as being the spirit by watching and listening.
+As a result of this, a light image, an image of experience, is formed within yourself as a spirit, making you aware of your experiences.
+Because you take the outside world into yourself, you get to know about it.

-If you think, you are able to form light images yourself, which then form your ideas.
+If you think, you are able to form self-created light images yourself, which then form your ideas.

-When you feel, you also allow your experiences to become spiritual.
-As a result, your warmth state, which is your state of mind, your mood, is shaped by the nature of your experiences, so that you can have compassion with your fellow human beings.
+When you feel, you also connect your experiences with your spiritual warmth.
+As a result, your mental state of warmth, which is your state of mind, your mood or emotion, is shaped by the nature of your experiences, so that you can have compassion with your fellow human beings.

-If you want, then you yourself form such a warmth state in yourself, which is then a state of force, that you are able to express the thoughts and feelings that you have thought and felt within yourself, externally and to form them into a certain behavior, in a statement or act.
+If you want, then you form within yourself such a state of warmth, which is then a state of force, that you are able to express the thoughts and feelings that you have thought and felt within yourself, to the outside world and to form them into a certain behavior, in a statement or action.

 1.5 Awareness of your own spiritual activity

-This happening: perceiving things, thinking about and feeling about them and then doing something with them, is the controlled spiritual activity.
-This allows you to process consciously, intelligently and emotionally your experiences; therefore you can come to accept your experiences and then adapt appropriately to the constantly changing conditions, that come to you in time as the flow of daily events.
+This happening: observing things, thinking about and feeling about them and then wanting to do something with them, is the controlled spiritual activity.
+This allows you to process consciously, intelligently and emotionally your experiences; thus allowing you to accept your experiences and then appropriately adapt to the constantly changing circumstances, that come to you in time as the flow of daily events.

-The activity of these abilities is the only thing in which you can immediately recognize the spiritual in this material world; and by which you can also get to know yourself as being a spirit, namely, as that conscious force of life that you are yourself and that in itself perceives all things, thinks and feels them through and then decides to do something with it.
+The activity of these abilities is the only thing by which you can immediately recognize the spiritual in this material world; and by which you can also get to know yourself as being a spirit, namely, as that conscious force of life that you yourself are and that in itself observes all things in itself, thinks about it and feels it through and then decides to want to do something with it.

-Your act of will is the expression of an answer formed by your thinking and feeling to an event, for example a certain incident or problem that you have observed first.
-By processing them by meditation and compassion, and by the subsequent return to the event by your act of will, something is changed: you influenced, changed the situation in the environment.
+Your act of will is the expression of an answer - formed by your thinking and feeling - to an event, for example a certain incident or issue that you have first observed.
+By processing it by reflection and compassion, and by the subsequent return to the event by your act of will, something is changed: you influenced, changed the situation in the environment.

-Your inner activity with your abilities therefore also depends on the changes you have made by intervening in the outer events and circumstances.
-This change then necessitates a new perception to be able to reassess the effect of your action with thinking and feeling.
-In this way, in addition to the cycle of your inner spiritual activity, a second cycle is created in connection with the outside world.
+Your inner activity with your abilities is therefore also related to the changes you have made in the outer events and circumstances by intervening.
+This change then necessitates a new observation to be able to reassess the effect of your action with thinking and feeling.
+In this way, in addition to the cycle of your inner, spiritual activity, a second cycle is created in connection with the outside world.

-By every expression of will in the form of a statement or action, you make a certain change in the environment that you want to perceive again.
-You always want to see (to perceive) and evaluate (to think and to feel), what you have done (to want).
+By every expression of will in the form of a statement or action, you make a certain change in the environment, which you want to observe again.
+You always want to see (to observe) and evaluate (to think and to feel), what you have done (to want).
 You want to stay there and want to continue to see whether your thinking, feeling and wanting have been meaningful and in accordance with your own intentions and with the demands or needs of the circumstances in your environment.

 By this interaction, your perception 'lives' as it were of your expression of purpose and vice versa, because your statements and actions themselves also cause changes in the flow of events.
-Although observing and wanting are the beginning and the end of the inner processing, they are connected to each other in the cycle of your abilities and are constantly working together.
-Because of the properties of the abilities they form a cycle that does not end ... by their properties they form the eternal life of the spirit.
+Although observing and wanting are the beginning and the end of the inner processing, in the cycle of your abilities they are connected to each other and keep each other constantly working.
+Because of the very properties of the abilities they form a cycle which does not end ... by their properties they form the eternal life of the spirit.

 1.6 The personality

-These abilities are also the qualities of what we call the personality, personality as: the whole of personal characteristics of the person.
+These abilities are also the properties of what we call the personality, the personality as: the whole of the person's personal characteristics.
 That person is the human spirit.
-The only thing you can do and can be characterized as being a spirit is that you can perceive, think, feel and want, directed on yourself or on the other person, introverted or extraverted.
+The only thing you can do as being a spirit and by which you can be characterized, is that you can perceive, think, feel and want, directed at yourself or at the other person, introverted or extraverted.
 You can direct the activity of your abilities outwards, to the world around you or inwards, to yourself in your own inner world.

-The personality is thereby determined by the characteristic way in which you perceive the events, process them by thinking them through yourself and feeling them and, as a result, want to behave yourself outwardly in a specific, characteristic, personal way.
-In that behavior, in your personal way of doing, the degree of conscious control of the abilities is expressed.
+The personality is therefore determined by the characteristic way in which you perceive the events, process them into yourself by thinking and feeling them through and, as a result, want to behave towards the outside world in a certain, characteristic, personal way.
+In that behavior, in your personal way of doing things, expresses the degree of conscious control of the abilities.
 The conscious control of your abilities is therefore a measure for the assessment of your personality.

 1.7 Development of personality and self-realization

-Moreover, these abilities can go through a certain development, they can be brought up.
-By learning to use them in a conscious and controlled way, they are transformed from a state of unconsciousness and uncontrolledness to a state of consciousness and control, of instinctual to enthusiasm, which characterizes your personality.
-Eventually your abilities are developed to the conscience and the virtues.
+Moreover, these abilities can undergo a certain development, they can be educated.
+By learning to use them in a conscious and controlled way, they are transformed from a state of unconsciousness and uncontrolledness into a state of consciousness and control, of temperance to enthusiasm, which characterizes your personality.
+Eventually your abilities are developed into the conscience and the virtues.
 The balanced development of those abilities is that which is called spiritual development, self-realization, or development of personality.

 to part 2: spirit, soul and body